abhishekarya1/Hash-Define-myNotes/content/system-design/book-1.md

 ### Virtual Nodes
 **Non-uniform distribution** - some servers may get the majority of the traffic (_hotspots_), while others sit idle based on their position on the hash ring.

-If we're probing clockwise, there might be a server that is closer but on the anti-clockwise direction of the hash, we place virtual redundant **Virtual Nodes** or Replicas to resolve this.
+If we're probing clockwise, there might be a server that is closer but on the anti-clockwise direction of the hash, we place virtual redundant **Virtual Nodes** (aka Replicas) to resolve this.

 Virtual nodes route to an actual server on the ring, and they need not be adjacent servers of the virtual node.